wrscomputers/ios-guided-project-starter-protocols/README.md

 **Starter Playground**

-Fork and clone this repository to begin the guided project.
+Please fork and clone this repository to prepare for the guided project.